College Admissions Glossary: G-I

 High School: High school, also known as secondary school, typically involves grades 9-12 in the U.S.

-Higher Education: Higher education, also known as postsecondary education, involves learning beyond secondary school.
+Higher Education: Higher education, also known as post-secondary education, involves earning a certificate, associate degree, bachelor's degree, master's degree or professional schooling.

 Honors Program: An honors program is a course of study for high-achieving students.